Identity theft

 Other safety tips include:

-• Use secure websites when shopping online, or entering personal information on a website.
+- Use secure websites when shopping online or when entering personal information on a website.
 Look for a lock symbol, and “https://” at the start of the site’s website address.

 How can I tell if my information has been stolen?